stevenremot/tlsd-prototype/README.md

 ##Contributions##

-As it is a school project, we can not accept contributions for now.
+This is now an amateur project, so contributions are welcomed.
+We are mainly following [cxx convetions](http://www.c-xx.com/ccc/ccc.php).

 ##License##